lmBored/Wildlife_tracker/README.md

 ## Ideas

-- Rangers will have a lightweight Android app for monitoring and reporting wildlife activities.
+- Rangers will have a lightweight Android/IOS app for monitoring and reporting wildlife activities.
 - The app’s UI includes:
     - A map showing the real-time locations of all rangers (marked blue and the current ranger is marked red).
         - Map also visualizes wildlife sightings and hotspots.
 It will then generate simple analytics, including population trends, species distribution patterns, and regional hotspots.